Kayaking the Clayoquot Sound is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

-Your guide will highlight everything once you land on shore.
-It is best practices to go where the tide will bring it out.
+Your guide will highlight everything once you land onshore.
+It is best practice to go where the tide will bring it out.
 Dig a hole, go to the bathroom in it, burn any toilet paper used, then bury everything.

 Do I need shoes?

 We packed water shoes, Chacos and hiking shoes that we only used once or twice.
-Many people bring a good pair of water shoes for entering and exciting the kayak, however we found it’s best to use the rubber boots that are provided by Tofino Sea Kayaking.
+Many people bring a good pair of water shoes for entering and exiting the kayak, however, we found it’s best to use the rubber boots that are provided by Tofino Sea Kayaking.

 My water shoes stayed behind the seat of my kayak while kayaking Vancouver Island.
 Rubber boots were the way to go!

 They keep your feet from getting wet and prevent you from being cold.
 All entering and exiting of the kayak will be done on the shore break so you could be standing knee-high in water or ankle-deep depending on the time and the area.

 There are a few hikes that you will be able to do while out on this adventure that you may want your shoes for but that’s up to you, we used our rubber boots the whole time.

 I love warm dry feet.
 Chacos or crocs are great for around camp since you want something you can just slip on and off.
 Keep in mind that the rocks and shells can be sharp, so it is best to pack something that is closed-toe.